ceodoe/noshitempornium/README.md

 * Reinstall the same version of the script
 * Uninstall then reinstall the script

-...your saved taglist will be deleted.
-If you're planning to do any of these things, make sure you back up your lists first!
+...all your lists and settings will be deleted.
+If you're planning to do any of these things, make sure you back up your settings first!

 How to back up all your NSE settings:
 * Enter the Tampermonkey dashboard by clicking its icon on your browser toolbar and selecting "Dashboard"